aloush-dev/alitt/README.md

 <a href="https://github.com/alousha/be-ali-news">GitHub Repo</a>

-Installation:
+## Installation :

-    Clone this repository on to your local machine git clone https://github.com/alousha/alitt ;
+- Clone this repository on to your local machine `git clone https://github.com/alousha/alitt `
-    Navigate into the repository;
+- Navigate into the repository
-    cd Front-end-News;
+`cd alitt`
-    Open in your code editor (code .);
+- Open in your code editor `code .`
-    Install dependicies (npm install);
+- Install dependicies `npm install`
-    Start the application to run on your default browser (npm start);
+- Start the application to run on your default browser `npm start`